masseygeo/GrainPy/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the version 3 of the GNU General Public License ([GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)).
+Distributed under the version 3 of the GNU General Public License.
 For more information, see [LICENSE.txt](https://github.com/masseygeo/GrainPy/blob/main/LICENSE).

 <p align="right">(<a href="#top">back to top</a>)</p>